gwu1234/next.js_mongoDB/README.md

 ## new features at branch cache_db:

-original data (of https://rickandmortyapi.com/api/character) is cached at mongoDB of this backend server for quick access. avery a few hours (configurable), the cache is updated by original data
+original data except images (of https://rickandmortyapi.com/api/character) is cached at mongoDB of this backend server for quick access. avery a few hours (configurable), the cache is updated by original data

+## branch imageDownload :

+images is downloaded from https://rickandmortyapi.com/api/character and cached at mongoDB as well